 What classes and professors will be available this summer?

-Current students may choose from an array of summer courses based on your campus of record, which is noted in the General Student Information tab in Banner.
+Students may choose from an array of summer courses based on your campus of record, which is noted in the General Student Information tab in Banner.
 Maymester courses are open to all current students.
-Please reference this table below to determine which campuses you are eligible to register for, depending on your campus of record.
+Please reference the table below to determine which campuses you are eligible to register for, depending on your campus of record.

 First, Second and Ten Week Sessions